 |---|---|

-| Quick Start Guide | Brief walkthrough on installation and setup |
+| Quick Start Guide | Brief walkthrough for installation and setup. |

-| CUWB Manager Manual | Specific settings, page, and systems descriptions and information |
+| CUWB Manager Manual | Detailed descriptions of settings, web-interface pages, and system-level information. |

-| System Architecture Overview | Describes overall CUWB System Architecture and Integration |
+| System Architecture Overview | Overview of the CUWB System architecture and integration concepts. |

-| Deployment Considerations | Detailed overview of system level considerations necessary to operate a UWB RTLS |
+| Deployment Considerations | Detailed overview of system-level considerations necessary to operate a UWB RTLS. |

-| Installation Guide | Detailed information regarding CUWB Hardware installation |
+| Installation Guide | Detailed instructions for installing CUWB Hardware. |

 Persistent property modification is for expert users only.
 These properties will override device default settings and can lead to adverse RTLS behavior.